ehmatthes/pcc/cheatsheets/README.md

 title: Python Crash Course - Cheat Sheets
 ---

+**Note:** Updated cheat sheets [for the second edition are here](https://ehmatthes.github.io/pcc_2e/cheat_sheets/cheat_sheets/).
+If you're working from the first edition of Python Crash Course, you should use the sheets described below.
+If you're working from the second edition, or any other Python resource, you should use the updated sheets.

+---

 A cheat sheet can be really helpful when you're trying a set of exercises related to a specific topic, or working on a project.
 Because you can only fit so much information on a single sheet of paper, most cheat sheets are a simple listing of syntax rules.
 This set of cheat sheets aims to remind you of syntax rules, but also remind you of important concepts as well.